RCTs are largely sales gimmicks, beguilingly tricked up as a verisimilitude of science

 I have never seen or heard of a trial investigating whether they have a specific, or different, effect on auditory hallucinations, visual hallucinations, ideas of reference, or persecutory delusions.

-Scientific rationale, and Bayesian reasoning, would suggest that the evidence for the proposition that lowering dopamine improves depression would have to be overwhelming before it would be logical to even consider it theoretically, never mind act on it by giving such drugs to patients.
+Scientific rationale, and Bayesian reasoning, would suggest that the evidence for the proposition that lowering dopamine improves depression would have to be strong before it would be logical to even consider it theoretically, never mind act on it by giving such drugs to patients.

 Why are antipsychotics used for depression?
 Why indeed.
 I suggest there are several reasons that explain the misuse of antipsychotics in depression (I need hardly say ‘aside from mega-buck promotion by drug companies’).

 Labels are used carelessly, they shape our thinking subtly, but powerfully.
 Words like ‘psychotic’ are often defined and used imprecisely.
-The psychotic symptoms of schizophrenia, persecutory delusions and auditory hallucinations, contrast starkly with the delusional guilt of depression (which justifies the addition of the word ‘psychotic’).
+The psychotic symptoms of schizophrenia, persecutory delusions and auditory hallucinations, delusions of reference, all contrast starkly with the delusional guilt of depression (which justifies the addition of the word ‘psychotic’).
 Those symptoms are as different as chalk and cheese — one’s initial presumption would have to be that it is improbable that any drug could have a specific effect on all three of those distinct types of symptoms.
 The disconcertingly simplistic idea that drugs for schizophrenia, that are labelled as ‘antipsychotics’, must therefore be effective in an illness called ‘psychotic’ depression is not only implausible, but also scientifically naïve, indeed, mindlessly naïve.

 Those who do not understand the essential and central role of causality in science are not justified in calling themselves scientists.